evanyeyeye/over-the-wire/bandit/README.md

 Lastly, if you are still stuck, you can join us on IRC.

 You’re ready to start!
 Begin with Level 0, linked at the left of this page.
 Good luck!"

+*All descriptions are inclosed in quotes and are from the linked site.*